Meet Our Clinicians

 Psychotherapist

-• Master of Social Work from the University of Houston Graduate College of Social Work
+• Master of Social Work with Children and Families focus from University of Texas, Arlington (2016)

-• Mental Health First Aid for Adults and Adolescents
+• Mental Health First Aid for Adolescents and Adults

 • Cognitive Behavioral Therapy